To open the Sequencer view, tap on the following icon from the left-toolbar:

 The Pattern Editor is used to modify the content of any MIDI or Audio pattern from your current session.
 Select a pattern from the Song view, Scenes view or Track helper menu and press the “PATTERN” button from the Sequencer view to open it:

-- Hand tool: Moves the current selection by dragging it vertically or horizontally.
-It can also be used to scroll within the editor.
-Doing a long press on the grid adds a new note at this location (keep holding and drag your finger to the right to set the note length)
+- It can also be used to scroll within the editor.
+Doing a long press on the grid temporarily zooms in and adds a new note at theis location where you release your finger (keep holding and drag your finger to the right to set the note length)

 MIDI parameters (such as note velocity, pitch bend, modulation…) as well as automations specific to this pattern can also be edited within the editor by tapping their respective buttons: